Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

+Let us note that the authors \cite{DM4} also have shown that the criticism of the work \cite{DM3} by Dong et al. \cite{DEAL} is erroneous, because they did not include the magnetic density into the hydrostatic equilibrium equation (for details see Eq.
+(1.1) \cite{DM4}).
+Without it, they obtained mass $M$=24\,$M_\odot$ instead of $M$=2.58\,$M_\odot$ with the magnetic density included.

-\item The concept of the anisotropic matter pressure due to the magnetic field from which stems Ref.\,\cite{HB}, was criticized in Ref.\,\cite{PYAM}.
+Here, a remark is in order:\\ The concept of the anisotropic matter pressure due to the magnetic field from which stems Ref.\,\cite{HB}, was criticized in Ref.\,\cite{PYAM}.
 Dexheimer et al. \cite{DPM} made an attempt to refute this criticism for the case of the ionized Fermi gas subject to an external magnetic field.
-However, as it is clear from the last paragraph at p.\,039801-1 \cite{PYAM}, the anisotropy of the matter pressure does not take place either in this case. \end{enumerate}
+However, as it is clear from the last paragraph at p.\,039801-1 \cite{PYAM}, the anisotropy of the matter pressure does not take place either in this case.
+This fact has been re-discussed at length in very recent Ref.\,\cite{NOV}, stressing that the magnetic field does not induce any anisotropy to the matter pressure defined thermodynamically as a derivative of the partition function: it transforms as a scalar and it is the Lorentz force that deforms the magnetized stars.

+As we have already mentioned above, the appearance of the works \cite{BEBH,DM6} changed the understanding of the structure of the SMWDs essentially.